Latent Imagination Facilitates Zero-Shot Transfer in Autonomous Racing: Related Work

 \textbf{RL for autonomous racing.} A large body of research made use of camera images and adopt model-free methods \cite{jaritz_EndToEndRaceDrivingWithDeepRL, riedmiller_LearningToDriveARealCarIn20Minutes, kendall_LearningToDriveInADay}.
 In \cite{fuchs2020super}, the authors used SAC to control a racing car in simulation by feeding the controller with state information and ad-hoc features about the road curvature.
 To deal with the complexity of continuous action spaces, a common technique is to discretize the domain, but this approach is not scalable.
 Another recurrent trend consists of combining MPC and deep RL \cite{bellegarda2020mpc_drl_trajplanning,williams2017mpc}.
 However, MPC requires to efficiently perform sampling through the model to scale with respect to the time constraints.
 Conversely, the adoption of a policy network is more efficient and suitable for an online setting.

-\textbf{What about Imitation Learning? --} Imitation learning consist of the process of learning observation to action mapping from supervised data \cite{schaal1999imitation}.
-Imitation learning allows for behavior cloning by data aggregation (Dagger) \cite{ross2011reduction} via supervised learning modes or by inverse RL \cite{ng2000algorithms}.
-Imitation learning has been further adapted to imperfect \cite{wu2019imitation} and incomplete demonstrations \cite{sun2019adversarial}.
+\textbf{Imitation Learning.} Imitation learning is the process of learning observation-to-action mappings from supervised data \cite{schaal1999imitation}.
+It allows for behavior cloning by data aggregation (Dagger) \cite{ross2011reduction} via supervised learning modes \cite{vorbach2021causal,lechner2020gershgorin} or by inverse RL \cite{ng2000algorithms}.
+Imitation learning has been further adapted to imperfect \cite{wu2019imitation} and incomplete demonstrations \cite{sun2019adversarial,lechner2021adversarial}.
 In the context of end-to-end control of autonomous vehicles, learning from expert demonstrations is the dominant choice of algorithm \cite{lechner2020neural,lechner2019designing}, because other RL methods would require efficient simulation platforms to achieve desirable performance \cite{amini2020learning}.
 For autonomous racing, as we already have a sample efficient simulator available, we settle to use model-based RL algorithms over imitation learning.